ErwanBarbedor/Plume_-_TextEngine/readme.md

 - More pertinent suggestions in case of unknown macro or parameter.
 - More coherent error messages.
 - Resetting Plume is much faster.
+- Plume now detects if a Lua block is a statement or an expression without error.
+Plume syntax used inside a Lua string is now ignored by the tokenizer.

 ### Internal changes
 - Rewrite unitary testing: cleaner code and much clearer output.
+- Rewrite tokenizer and parser.
+Cleaner and now context-sensitive.
+Move some part of render to it.
-- A lot of code rewriting, cleaning, and spaces added.
+- A lot of other code rewriting, cleaning, and spaces added.

 See the [changelog](doc/changelog.md) for older version